Blog /

 Portfolio Attribution: Where Your Returns Actually Come From

 Conviction is self-reported; credibility is externally anchored.
-The two diverge exactly where mistakes live — an 8% position in a name you love with a credibility score of 35 is where alpha leaks out.
-Credibility scoring surfaces the gap before the drawdown proves it.
+The two diverge exactly where mistakes live, an 8% position in a name you love with a…

 Earnings risk is about the whole book into the week, not each position.
-When 40% of NAV reports in one week — and 60% of that is in a single sector — you're running concentrated event risk whether you sized each name correctly or not.
-The portfolio-level view is the one that changes decisions.
+When 40% of NAV reports in one week, and 60% of that is in a single sector, you're…

 FX Exposure: The Currency Risk Hiding in Your USD Portfolio